 Once you have run your public relations strategy from beginning to end, it’s important to evaluate the outcomes.
 Did you achieve your goals?
 What worked?
 What didn’t work?
 Answering the questions outlined above will help you refine your approach and create a more effective strategy next time.

-Don’t get discouraged if you find many things which didn’t work the first time round.
+Don’t get discouraged if you find many things which didn’t work the first time around.
 Public relations, and entrepreneurship in itself, is all about continuous improvement.
 The most successful businesses thrive because of their ability to adapt to their environment as well as the outcomes of their efforts.

 Building a public relations strategy: Best practices